 SUPER: Skills for Undergraduate Participation in Ecological Research

 The Skills for Undergraduate Participation in Ecological Research (SUPER) Program is managed by the Department of Ecosystem Science and Sustainability and partners with the Natural Resource Ecology Lab (NREL).
 It is open to ALL students at CSU with an interest in ecological research.
 Students apply to participate in the program in fall and continue their placement through the spring semester.
-They earn academic credit while also:
+They earn 5 credits for their participation while also: